ErpNetDocs/tech/advanced/data-objects/edo.md

 # EDO

-The Extensible data objects (EDO) is a system in @@name, which allows attaching additional data to all entities in the system.
+The Extensible Data Objects (EDO) is a system in @@name, which allows attaching additional data to all entities in the system.

 The following can be attached: